 You can express the outcome of a genetic cross using probability, direct proportion or ratios.

-The probability of the offspring being Pp is 50%.
+The probability of the offspring being Aa is 50%

-The probability of the offspring being pp is 25%.
+The probability of the offspring being aa is 50%

-It is important to remember during the process of fertilisation, the allele combinations created are a random process, and that is why probability is used - nothing is guaranteed.
+It is important to remember that during the process of fertilisation the allele combinations that are created are a random process, which is why probability is used, as nothing is guaranteed.

 Each of the four possible offspring combinations is as likely to happen during every fertilisation event, no matter how many events happen.